Why I'll Never Be A Meal Prepper

 Advertisement

-Luckily, I’ve found enough restaurants in the vicinity of my office where I can get a meal in the sub-$10 range.
-I’ve also gotten very creative at making the Seamless orders I get at home last for three meals or more.
+Luckily, I’ve found enough restaurants in the vicinity of my office where I can get a lunch that doesn't cost a lot.
+I’ve also gotten very creative at making the takeaway orders I get at home last for three meals or more.
 If I order chana masala from my local Indian joint, for example, I can usually stretch that plus rice, samosas, and garlic naan for two meals, and then have a few chickpeas left over to smear on whole wheat bread and top with balsamic crusted-kale.
 (I know it sounds weird, but it’s delicious, and I won’t hear otherwise.)

 I’m not saying this mode of gastronomic existence is perfect — far from it.
 But our generation’s hyper-specific, Pinterest-approved version of “having your shit together” is vastly overrated.
 If meal prepping is something that helps you stick to goals and allows you to feel good about life, that’s great.
 But if it’s not — if it’s just one more thing you have to do to be someone else’s idea of an unimpeachably successful human — then screw it.
 Daily existence is hard enough already.
 And, at least for my life, there are enough other ways to eat well without spending a ton.